 16 Facts You Didn't Know About Stromness and Orkney Islands

-Stromness was a safe haven for ships in the late seventeenth century.
+Stromness was a vital safe haven for ships in the late seventeenth century.
+While Britain was at war with France, ships were unable to traverse the English Channel safely.

-Stromness became an important post during the late seventeenth century, while Britain was at war with France.
-Ships were unable to traverse the English Channel.
-The shores of Hamnavoe offered ships a safe shelter moored in the deep water.
-Writer Jo Ben refers to the waters around Stromness stating that “The French and Spanish very often avoid storms here.”
+The shores of Hamnavoe offered vessels a secure shelter moored in deep water.
+The writer Jo Ben referred to these waters, stating that “The French and Spanish very often avoid storms here.”
+Today, it remains a hub for Orkney maritime history.

 By 20th Century Fox - eBayfrontback, Public Domain, https://commons.wikimedia.org/w/index.php?curid=58971987